 Weak, low to short scrambling plant, leaf segments flat.
 Racemes longer than their stalks, flowers numerous, purplish-pink with a reddish-black apex.
 7 to 9 mm long.
 Sepal with irregular teeth.

-Ref. key in Stace.
-This is very difficult genus that can't be identified with confidence from a photo.
-The species are all very similar, but also variable within a species.
-Determination depends on fine differences in flower, sepal and bract shape and size.
-In addition, Stace says 'it is essential to base determinations on well-grown non-shaded material in early or mid flowering season.
-Late or shade-grown plants may be very atypical, with short paler petals, longer narrower sepals, relatively long bracts and less or more recurved fruiting pedicels. . . ' Photos must be taken with the above in mind.
+Stace (4th edition) says 'it is essential to base determinations on well-grown non-shaded material in early or mid flowering season.
+Late or shade-grown plants may be very atypical, with short paler petals, longer narrower sepals, relatively long bracts and less or more recurved fruiting pedicels. . .'
+Photos must be taken with the above in mind.